ader1990/openstack-networkd/README.md

       * on the first boot, cloud-init rebuild initramfs
     * Ubuntu 16.04
       * cloud-init version 19.4-33 supports network_data.json
-      * kernel / udev supports CNDN
+      * kernel / udev supports CNDN via unique names
       * supports add nic
       * supports remove nic with the following caveats:
         * the removal of the nic needs to be done after the network config for the add event has finished